pgjdbc/pgjdbc/docs/documentation/head/connect.md

     The default is `never`

+* **cleanupSavePoints** = boolean

+    Determines if the SAVEPOINT created in autosave mode is released prior to the statement.
+This is done to avoid running out of shared buffers on the server in the case where 1000's of queries are performed.

+    The default is 'false'

 * **binaryTransferEnable** = String

 	A comma separated list of types to enable binary transfer.
 Either OID numbers or names.